InternetMaximalism/intmax2-mining-cli/README.md

 # v1-mining-cli

-> **⚠️ Pre-release Sepolia Testnet Version**
->
-> This CLI tool currently operates on Sepolia testnet only.
-Key differences from future Mainnet:
->
-> - Mining: Every few minutes (Mainnet: hours)
-> - Claims: Daily at 00:00 UTC, with a 1-day delay (Mainnet: weekly on Mondays at 00:00 UTC, with a 1-week delay)
-> - Tokens: Test tokens (Mainnet: ITX tokens)
->
-> "Mainnet" references below refer to Sepolia testnet in this version.

 A CLI tool for automatic mining of ITX tokens.

 ## Overview

-v1-mining-cli is a tool that allows users to mine ITX tokens by participating in a simplified version of intmax2.
-By utilizing a simplified version of intmax2 that focuses on deposit and private withdrawal functions, users can contribute to enhancing Ethereum's privacy while earning rewards in ITX tokens.
+v1-mining-cli is a tool that allows users to mine ITX tokens by participating in a simplified version of Intmax2.
+By utilizing a simplified version of Intmax2 that focuses on deposit and private withdrawal functions, users can contribute to enhancing Ethereum's privacy while earning rewards in ITX tokens.

 ### Minimum Requirements